X3I/poketwo.com/_pages/pokemon/list.md

 knowledge.
 Additionally it shows how to obtain the Pokémon and whether it can be gotten with having access to only Johto or Kanto.

-> This page is imported from the Unofficial Guide: https://docs.google.com/spreadsheets/d/1ptgBvTzxvzNisK1Sh7dW12IWEotlBpkpi-9TgEC3GuA/edit?usp=sharing
+> This page is imported from the [Unofficial Guide](https://docs.google.com/spreadsheets/d/1ptgBvTzxvzNisK1Sh7dW12IWEotlBpkpi-9TgEC3GuA/edit?usp=sharing)

 |  **Dex #** | **Name** | **Obtainable** | **Kanto** | **Johto** | **Methods** |  |
 |  ------ | ------ | ------ | ------ | ------ | ------ | ------ |